Mexican education bill threatens powerful teachers' union

 Poor education standards are frequently blamed for holding back Latin America’s second biggest economy.

-While Mexico has made marked strides in educational achievement, its students lag other industrialized nations, especially in mathematics and science, according to a 2011 survey by the Organization for Economic Co-operation and Development.
+While Mexico has made marked strides in educational achievement, its students lag other industrialized nations, especially in mathematics and science, according to a 2011 survey by the Organisation for Economic Co-operation and Development.

 The reform is likely to pass Congress since it already enjoys backing from the major parties.
 But the teachers may push back hard against the changes.